eyluelo/personal-budget-tracker/README.md

 Goal of this project to review fundamental concepts using plain Java.

 ## Planned Features
--Add income and expense transactions
+- Add income and expense transactions
--Categorize transactions
+- Categorize transactions
--Filter transactions by date, category, or type -Financial summary
+- Filter transactions by date, category, or type
+- Financial summary
--Category-wise spending breakdown
+- Category-wise spending breakdown

 ## Tech
 **Language:** Java 21